Custom Build Systems¶

 If we wanted to define a function that would conditionally run if and only if this flag is set, we would use the following line:

-Let’s put everything together and add unit tests to our package.
+Let’s put everything together and add unit tests to be optionally run

 perl package, we can see: